-II have always resisted the word mediation.
-I was suspicious of many things about it.
-At the same time, however, I have always practiced my forms of meditation without calling them that or without having learned them.
+I have always resisted the word meditation.
+Much about it seemed suspicious to me.
+At the same time, I have always practiced my own forms of meditation without calling it that, or without having learned it.

-For me, mediation includes: a.) contemplation, i.e. immersing oneself in a thought and specifically tracing thought impulses on a topic, circling around until the mental image becomes clearer and appears before the inner eye. b.) paying attention to one's own breath.
-This makes you aware of your own body.
-This means that by consciously breathing in and out, the body also straightens up, the spine is relieved and one's own physical existence becomes conscious.
-With this awareness of existence, new levels of consciousness can then be opened up. c.)
-In transcendental meditation, the self connects with the general consciousness and can now take on almost any form.
+For me, meditation includes: a.) contemplation, meaning to immerse oneself in a thought and to purposefully follow thought impulses on a specific topic, to circle around it until the mental image becomes clearer and appears before the inner eye. b.) paying attention to one's own breath.
+This makes one's own body conscious.
+This means that through conscious inhalation and exhalation, the body also straightens up, the spine is relieved, and one's own physical existence becomes conscious.
+With this awareness of existence, new levels of consciousness can then be unlocked. c.) in transcendental meditation, the self connects with the universal consciousness and can now assume almost any form.
 The concept of becoming is exciting in this context.
-The self can now merge completely into another.
-For example, the self can open up or it can mentally transfer itself to another space or time.
-The thoughts are free.
-These are forms of meditation that I usually practise for half an hour.
+The self can now merge completely with another.
+For example, the self can open up or mentally transport itself to another space or time.
+Thoughts are free.
+These are forms of meditation that I generally practice for half an hour.

 During longer meditations in the lotus position of up to 1.5 hours, completely different things happen.
 This also has something to do with the pain that the sitting posture brings with it.
 I sit through the pain, so to speak.
 This leads to a kind of trance.
 This borderline experience transcends the separation of self and world, in it I find a reality where everything is in harmony.